BittieTasks/BittieTasks/RLS_PERFORMANCE_FIX_CORRECTED.md

 CREATE POLICY "Users can update own profile" ON public.users FOR UPDATE USING ((SELECT auth.uid()) = id::uuid);

--- Tasks table policies (optimized and consolidated) DROP POLICY IF EXISTS "Users can create tasks as creator" ON public.tasks;
+-- Tasks table policies (optimized and consolidated with correct column name: host_id) DROP POLICY IF EXISTS "Users can create tasks as creator" ON public.tasks;
 DROP POLICY IF EXISTS "Users can update their own tasks" ON public.tasks;
 DROP POLICY IF EXISTS "Users can delete their own tasks" ON public.tasks;